Aalgolab/aalfons/README.md

 To ensure that Aalgola sources can also be used in simple Unicode editors, all control characters used in Aalgola are represented as (invisible) characters.
 Furthermore, particularly any character combinations that have not yet been defined in the STIX font are supplemented.

-Special mention should be made of the ⌘Quote{Double-A}, which allows (brand) names like Aalgola to be displayed correctly.
+Special mention should be made of the “Double-A”, which allows (brand) names like Aalgola to be displayed correctly.

 ## Usage Conditions